Kunal Chopra - Certivo CEO

 Challenges

-Complex Regulations: Navigating jurisdiction-specific laws can be daunting.
+• Complex Regulations: Navigating jurisdiction-specific laws is daunting.
 What applies in the EU may not apply in Asia or North America, requiring multi-region compliance strategies.

-High Initial Investment: Transitioning to sustainable infrastructure—such as renewable energy or low-emission transportation—may involve substantial upfront costs.
+• High Initial Investment: Transitioning to sustainable infrastructure—renewable energy or low-emission transportation—may involve substantial upfront costs.

-Supplier Engagement: Ensuring that global suppliers align with your sustainability goals can be difficult, especially across diverse regulatory landscapes.
+• Supplier Engagement: Ensuring global suppliers align with your sustainability goals is difficult across diverse regulatory landscapes.

 Opportunities

 Technology is transforming how businesses address these challenges.
-Tools such as real-time compliance monitoring systems, AI-driven logistics, and IoT-enabled tracking offer actionable insights and automation that simplify the path to compliance.
+AI-driven document extraction, BOM-level compliance intelligence, real-time regulatory monitoring, and self-service supplier portals offer actionable insights and automation that simplify the path to compliance.
+Read about how AI is transforming product compliance.

 Learning from Real-World Success